 While some business owners still opt to register their company by visiting in person to a state agency and submitting the necessary paperwork, there is another, vastly more effective way to do it.
 Lithuania is providing a very practical and dependable digital registration tool to streamline the process and make it more accessible.

-Online company registration is substantially less expensive, takes only 3–4 business days (as opposed to up to 8 business days), and merely only for an electronic signature for identity confirmation and binding contracts.
+Online company registration is substantially less expensive, takes only 3–4 business days, and merely requires only an electronic signature for identity confirmation and binding contracts.

 Other additional advantages